freeverseio/crypto-soccer/truffle/documentation/mappings.md

 We can then store 256/2 = 128 games.

+We could even just use 1 bit: "has it been processed?" but maybe it's a pain, given that one needs to look back at the states before...?

 ## Scheduling

-We need to sort them.
-In every round r=0,...,n-2 there are n=1,...,nTeams/2 games.
+We need to sort the games.
+In every round r=0,...,nTeams-2, there are n=1,...,nTeams/2 games.

-Use Round-Robin algorithm for tournament scheduling (and modify from Wikpedia so that they increase)
+Use a Round-Robin algorithm for tournament scheduling (modify Wikpedia's so that all entries increase instead of decrease).

-Let N = nTeams.
+Let us, for shortness, use N = nTeams.

     r=0
         0 N-1 N-2   ,...,N/2+1